 \section{Abstract}

-Hypergraphs model complex, non-binary relationships like co-authorships, social group memberships, and recommendations.
+Hypergraphs model complex, non-binary relationships such as co-authorships, social group memberships, and recommendation systems.
 Like traditional graphs, hypergraphs can grow large, posing challenges for storage, transmission, and query performance.
 We propose HyperCSA, a novel compression method for hypergraphs that maintains support for standard queries over the succinct representation.
 HyperCSA achieves compression ratios of $26\%$ to $79\%$ of the original file size on real-world hypergraphs—outperforming existing methods on all large hypergraphs in our experiments.
-Additionally, HyperCSA scales to larger datasets than existing approaches.
-Furthermore, for common real-world hypergraphs, HyperCSA evaluates neighbor queries $6$ to $40$ times faster than both standard data structures and other hypergraph compression approaches.
+HyperCSA also scales to larger datasets than existing approaches and evaluates neighbor queries $6$ to $40$ times faster on common real-world hypergraphs.